Matthew Morgan (politician)

-James Matthew Morgan (born February 5, 1973) is an American politician who has served as a Republican member of the Maryland House of Delegates representing District 29A, which includes the Northwestern portion of St. Mary's County, since 2015.
+James Matthew Morgan (born February 5, 1973) is an American politician who is Republican member of the Maryland House of Delegates representing District 29A, which includes the northwestern portion of St. Mary's County, since 2015.

 Early life and education

 Morgan was born on February 5, 1973, in La Plata, Maryland.
 He graduated from Maurice J. McDonough High School in nearby Pomfret, Maryland.